 Do we need to pay a deposit when making a reservation ?

-All camping reservation require a deposit of £50.00 per week or in full if less than this amount, balance payable on arrival, holidays homes a deposit of £100.00 per week is required, balance payable 28 days before arrival.
+All camping reservation require a deposit of £50.00 per pitch or in full if less than 3 day booking.
+Balance payable up to and including day of arrival.
+Once paid balance is non-refundable.
+Holidays homes require a deposit of £100.00 per week, balance payable 28 days before arrival.